circuitvalley/USB_IO_Board_V3/readme.md

     This file is part of Circuitvalley USB HID Bootloader.

-    Circuitvalley USB HID Bootloader is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    Circuitvalley USB IO Board V3 is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.